July 26th, 2022 / 0 Comments

 - Build your safety net.
-Despite putting safety measures in place, some children persistently manage to wander off.
-For those children, it’s often helpful to alert neighbors to be on the lookout.
-Share a photo of your child with your neighbors, along with your contact information and simple instructions for how to approach and speak with your child and keep them safe until you arrive.
+Alert neighbors to be on the lookout for children who persistently manage to wander off, providing your contact information and simple directions for how to approach and speak with your child and keep them safe until you arrive.
 Contact your local police department and ask if you can register your child with them.
 Introduce your child to local police officers and teach them how to safely approach an officer to ask for help, either by speaking or by showing an identification bracelet.

 - Teach water safety.
 The most common way that children are seriously injured or killed due to wandering is by drowning.
 It is critical for all children to learn water safety skills.
 Create and reinforce rules about staying away from water unless an adult is present.
 Even individuals who know how to swim or are using flotation devices are at risk for drowning.

 - Ensure gates to pools are locked and working properly (but recognize that this is not sufficient to deter a kid) and that toys are removed from the pool.